Venture into the African bush in

 We welcome all volunteers from any background, religion and nationality, as long as you have no criminal convictions and are able to supply a clean criminal background check.
-In order to join the programme you need to be at least 16 years old on the programme start date.

 Individuals need to have a good level / understanding of English but it dose not need to be your first language.
 As some programmes can be quite strenuous, we recommend that you should be physically fit.

 You should arrive at Port Elizabeth International Airport in Port Elizabeth (PLZ) on your selected start date, being any Monday.
 If you are looking to take advantage of the shared airport transfers (£35 each way), you will be picked up from the airport at 14:00pm.
 You will be met by one of our local team members or an appointed driver who will be holding a named sign and who will then take you straight to the volunteer accommodation.